marcosdissotti/marcosdissotti/README.md

 - 🌱 I’m currently learning next.js
 - 🔎 I’m looking to collaborate on social projects that I would like speak english.
 - 💬 Ask me about react, typescript, redux or jest
-- ⚡ Fun fact: I have gotten all achievements from Elden Ring
+- ⚡ Fun fact: I have gotten all achievements from Elden Ring souls game.

 <div>